27WON CAI, DOWN-PIPE, FP

-We complete our intake and downpipe install with the addition of our front-pipe under the car as well.
-By going to a larger size pipe we achieve the same goal as the down-pipe did and helped reduce back pressure in our exhaust system to allow for a more free-flowing set-up.
-This will help make sure the gases get out as quickly as possible.
+We completed our intake and downpipe install with the addition of our front-pipe.
+By going to a larger size front pipe we achieved the same effect as the down-pipe, this helped further reduce back pressure in our exhaust system to allow for a more free-flowing set-up.

-While the OEM exhaust does a great job at supporting the stock turbocharger our new larger pipes will help make sure things continue to breath easy when we drop in our W1 turbo upgrade.
+While the OEM exhaust does a great job of supporting the stock turbocharger at stock boost our new larger pipes will help make sure things continue to breath easy as the power mods start to stack up, especially when we drop in our W1 turbo upgrade.

 27WON PRO TIP:

-The OEM turbocharger studs are notorious for breaking off in the OEM turbine housing when installing an aftermarket down-pipe upgrade.
-When planning to the job we suggest applying penetrating oil at least 3 hours in advance to really let it soak in and help make removal easier.
+The OEM turbocharger studs are notorious for breaking off in the turbine housing when installing an aftermarket down-pipe upgrade.
+When planning swap downpipes we suggest applying penetrating oil at least 3 hours in advance.
+Let this soak in.
+It’ll make removal easier.